lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 Fujisaki-Okamoto (FO) transform {{FO}} or a variant of the FO transform {{HHK}}.

-The choice of the KDF SHOULD be made based on the security level provided by the KEM.
-The KDF SHOULD at least have the security level of the KEM.
+The KDF SHOULD offer at least the security level of the KEM.

 The choice of the key-encryption algorithm and the size of the key-encryption key SHOULD be made based on the security level